-The accompanying Annual Report for the fiscal year ended December 31, 2007 contains the consolidated balance sheets of the Company at December 31, 2007 and December 31, 2006 and related consolidated statements of income, changes in shareholders' equity and cash flows for fiscal years ended December 31, 2007, December 31, 2006 and December 31, 2005.
+The accompanying Annual Report on Form 10-K for the fiscal year ended December 31, 2007 contains the consolidated balance sheets of the Company at December 31, 2007 and December 31, 2006 and related consolidated statements of income, changes in shareholders' equity and cash flows for fiscal years ended December 31, 2007, December 31, 2006 and December 31, 2005.
 Such financial statements are incorporated herein by reference.
-In addition, the accompanying Annual Report for the fiscal year ended December 31, 2007 contains Management's Discussion and Analysis of Financial Conditions and Results of Operations, Changes in and Disagreements with Accountants on Accounting and Financial Disclosure and Quantitative and Qualititative Disclosure about Market Risk.
-Management's Discussion and Analysis of Financial Conditions and Financial Disclosure about Market Risk are incorporated herein by reference.
+In addition, the accompanying Annual Report on Form 10-K for the fiscal year ended December 31, 2007 contains Management's Discussion and Analysis of Financial Conditions and Results of Operations, Changes in and Disagreements with Accountants on Accounting and Financial Disclosure and Qualitative Disclosure about Market Risk.
+Management's Discussion and Analysis of Financial Conditions and Results of Accounting and Financial Disclosure about Market Risk are incorporated herein by reference.